rvinluan/rvinluan.github.io/_drafts/2016-02-02-twitter-product.md

 Some of those things are going to be nice for some people.
 Some of those things are going to piss others off.
 And that was just a cursory list!
 I'm sure there's dozens more places where this change has some sort of effect that I will never see because I don't use those aspects of Twitter.

 So.
 Was this change a good one or a bad one?
 I don't know.
-One thing I do know though is that this is the deepest I've ever explored a product feature that wasn't one that I was making.
-And that's mostly because I saw people talking about it and I wanted to be a part of that conversation.
+One thing I do know though is that this is the deepest I've ever explored a product feature that wasn't one that I was making, and look at how minor a change it is!
+And I did it all because I saw people talking about it and I wanted to be a part of that conversation.

 If you agree or disagree with something I wrote here, [you know where to reach me](https://twitter.com/RobertVinluan).
 I like talking about this stuff (especially as an alternative to complaining about this stuff).